Azure-Samples/ms-identity-docs-code-javascript/msal-auth-node/README.md

 ## About the code

-This Node.js application uses the Express web framework.
+This Node.js application uses the Express framework.
 The app has a single route that requires an access token.
 The access token will be automatically validated by MSAL:
 - A missing or invalid (expired, wrong audience, etc) token will result in a `401` response.
 - An otherwise valid token without the proper scope will result in a `403` response.
 - A valid token with the proper scope of `Greeting.Read` will be accepted, and the API will return a "Hello, world" message.